-Identity management architecture and mechanisms
+Identity management and telebiometrics architecture and mechanisms

-Identity management (IdM) is the management of the life cycle and use (creation, maintenance, utilization, provisioning, and revocation) of credentials, identifiers, attributes, authentication, attestation, and patterns by which entities (e.g., service providers, end-user, social networks, organizations, network devices, applications and services) are known with some level of trust.
+Identity management (IdM) is the management of the life cycle and use (creation, maintenance, utilization, and revocation) of credentials, identifiers, attributes, and patterns by which entities (e.g. service providers, end-user, organizations, network devices, applications, and services) are known with appropriate levels of trust.
 Depending on the context, multiple identities may exist for a single entity at differing security requirements, and at multiple locations.
-In the cloud and public networks, IdM discusses trusted information exchange between authorized entities that is based on validation and assertion of identities across distributed systems.
-IdM enables the protection of information and ensures that only authorized information is disseminated.
-IdM is a key component to the proper operations of telecommunication/ICT networks, (e.g., Internet of Things (IoT), cloud and mobile computing, services, and products) because it supports establishing and maintaining trusted communications.
-It not only supports authentication of an entity's identity, it also permits authorization of privileges, easy change of privileges when an entity's role changes, delegation, nomadicity, and other significant identity-based services.
+Depending on the identity model, the control over identities can be centralized or decentralized or a combination of both.
+In public networks, IdM supports trusted information exchange between authorized entities.
+The exchange is based on assertion of identities across distributed systems from multiple service providers.
+The exchange can also be based on various service environments such as cloud and 5G.
+IdM also improves the protection of private information and based on the trust model can ensure that only authorized information is disseminated.

-This Question is dedicated to the vision setting and the coordination and organization of the entire range of IdM activities within ITU-T. A top-down approach to the IdM will be used with collaboration with other study groups, other standards development organizations (SDOs) and consortia.
-It is recognized that other Questions will be involved in specific aspects of IdM (i.e., protocols, requirements and network device identifiers).
+National/regional specific IdM specifications and solutions will exist and continue to evolve.
+Setup a foundation upon which harmonize solutions could be implemented is important.
+In addition to the study of telebiometric, this Question is dedicated to the vision setting and the coordination and organization of the entire range of IdM activities within ITU-T. A top-down approach to the IdM will be used with collaboration with other study groups and other standards development organizations (SDOs).
+It is recognized that other Questions will be involved in specific aspects of IdM, i.e. protocols, requirements, network device identifiers, etc.

-Recommendations and Supplements under responsibility of this Question as of 23 March 2016: X.1250, X.1251, X.1252, X.1253, X.1254, X.1255, X.1256, X.1257, X.1275, and Supplement X.Suppl.7.
+Recommendations and Supplements under responsibility of this Question as of 3 September 2020: X.1080.0, X.1080.1, X.1081, X.1082, X.1083, X.1084, X.1085, X.1086, X.1087, X.1088, X.1089, X.1090, X.1091, X.1092, X.1093, X.1094, X.1250, X.1251, X.1252, X.1253, X.1254, X.1255, X.1256, X.1257, X.1258, X.1275, X.1276, X.1277, X.1278, X.1279, and Supplements X.Suppl.7 and X.Suppl.35.

 Study items to be considered include, but are not limited to: